nerealarrachea/shark-attacks/README.md

 ![emotions](./emotions.jpg)

-## Thanks
+### Thanks

-Special thanks to The Life of Sharks for ilustrating my analysis, and for the work they do in shark conservation.
+Special thanks to The Life of Sharks for their ilustrations, and for the work they do in shark conservation.

-Some Text

-Enjoy :metal:
+Enjoy :shark: